Registration

 Registering at FSW

 Registration is the process of building your class schedule and enrolling in courses.
 Courses are offered for varying lengths of time in a term.
-There are three Full Terms in an academic year: Fall, Spring, and Summer, which are approximately 16 weeks each.
-Within each Full Term are Mini Terms, which are short semesters.
+There are three Full Terms in an academic year: Fall (August - December), Spring (January - May), and Summer (May - August), which are approximately 16 weeks each.
+Within each Full Term are Mini Terms, which are shorter 8 week semesters.

-Registration is conducted through the student portal.
-You may register from any location that provides Internet access, or, you may visit the Office of the Registrar at any campus location for assistance.
+Registration is conducted through your student portal.
+You may register from any location that provides Internet access, or, you may visit the Office of the Registrar at any campus location for assistance during operating hours.

 Dates to Remember